UChicagoSUPERgroup/TrackingTransparencyPETS2024/README.md

 [TOC]

 > [!WARNING]   > Apple silicone affects the extension in Chrome, we are working on a patch!
+You hould still be able to build and run the repo as a developer, but interacting with the extension in Chrome using Apple silicone might be slow.

 > [!WARNING]   > This extension operates on manifest v2; Google is set to restrict extensions to manifest v3 in June 2024.